 Our unique hydration system helps the paint to stay wet.
-You’ll need an airtight box with a lid, our wonderful foam, unique hydration paper.
+You’ll need a plastic box with a lid, our hydration foam, unique hydration paper.
 Each of these 3 elements is included in our custom wet palette.
 Better than a homemade wet palette, now it works straight out of the box, but it took us quite a few months of work to make it real!
 We tell you everything about the process below.

 « How to make the perfect wet palette by RedgrassGames »